sf-wdi-24/modules/how-tos/rails/background-jobs/readme.md

 # <img src="https://cloud.githubusercontent.com/assets/7833470/10899314/63829980-8188-11e5-8cdd-4ded5bcb6e36.png" height="60"> Background Jobs with Delayed Job

-To practice setting up background jobs with Delayed Job, clone the starter code in <a href="https://github.com/sf-wdi-24/rails_background_jobs">rails_background_jobs</a>.
-You can see a working solution on the <a href="https://github.com/sf-wdi-24/rails_background_jobs/tree/delayed_job">delayed_job branch</a>.
+## Why Use Background Jobs

+Not every request in a web application needs to be processed right away.
+Especially in Rails, where requests are synchronous, it's important to prioritize requests where the user *needs* a response immediately.
+Actions like signing up, logging in, and creating any resource the user immediately interacts with all need to happen as soon as the user sends the request.

+However, actions like sending an email or "liking" a post or comment can afford to be delayed.
+It's normal to receive a welcome email several minutes after signing up for a website.
+For actions such as "liking" or "favoriting", we can "fake" a response on the front-end by changing the state of the DOM.
+That "like" or "favorite" doesn't need to be persistent in the database until the next time the user visits that page.

+For any request that can afford to be delayed, we can use **background jobs** to add the action to a "queue" of actions that need to be processed at some point in the near future (usually several seconds to several minutes from the time the use make the request).
+In production, this "queue" has dedicated memory on the server, meaning the jobs don't tie up memory needed for those immediate, synchronous requests in our application.

+## Queue Systems

+This tutorial focuses on using <a href="https://github.com/collectiveidea/delayed_job target="_blank">Delayed Job</a> for background job queuing, but there are other technologies that do this as well.
+Delayed Job is very compatible with Active Record and Postgres, storing the queue of jobs that need processing directly in your Postgres database.
+This has the advantage of integrating seamlessly with your Rails app, but it's important to watch out for database overload (see these <a href="http://www.sitepoint.com/delayed-jobs-best-practices" target="_blank">best practices</a>).

+Another option for background job queuing is <a href="https://github.com/resque/resque" target="_blank">Resque</a>, which takes advantage of the NoSQL key-value store <a href="http://redis.io" target="_blank">Redis</a> to queue background jobs.
+Resque requires a little more setup locally and in production, but it has the advantage of not affecting your database load.

 ## Delayed Job Setup

+To practice setting up background jobs with Delayed Job, clone the starter code in <a href="https://github.com/sf-wdi-24/rails_background_jobs" target="_blank">rails_background_jobs</a>.
+You can see a working solution on the <a href="https://github.com/sf-wdi-24/rails_background_jobs/tree/delayed_job" target="_blank">delayed_job branch</a>.

-You should follow the <a href="https://github.com/collectiveidea/delayed_job">Delayed Job docs</a> to get set up.
+You should follow the <a href="https://github.com/collectiveidea/delayed_job" target="_blank">Delayed Job docs</a> to get set up.
 Here is a summary of the setup steps:

 1. Add `delayed_job_active_record` to your `Gemfile`: